Can I Travel Abroad with My Child After Separation?

 It can be challenging to navigate new situations after separating from your former partner, especially when children are involved.

-There are lots of decisions that still need to be made jointly, including travelling with your children.
+There are lots of decisions that still need to be made jointly, including obtaining parental consent to travel abroad with your children.
 Regardless of whether you are planning a holiday or considering travelling in the future, it is helpful to know where you stand.

-We discuss some of the common questions concerning travelling with children after separation in this article.
+We discuss some of the common questions about travelling with children after separation in this article.

 While we hope this will be helpful, it should not be taken as legal advice.
-If you need any further support, our family law solicitors will be happy to support you further.
+If you need any further support regarding travelling with your child, our parental responsibility solicitors will be happy to help.

-To speak to one of our experts, please contact us today by calling 0800 1584147, emailing info@tayntons.co.uk or requesting a call back.
+To speak to one of our family law experts, please contact us today by calling 0800 1584147, emailing info@tayntons.co.uk or requesting a call back.

 Do I need permission from the other parent to travel abroad with my child?